Assessing Robustness via Score-Based Adversarial Image Generation: Experimental Evaluation

-Finally, Tab.~\ref{tab:hyperparameter} presents the adversarial accuracy and median $\ell_2$ distances across different scale configurations for the Cifar-10 and Cifar-100 datasets.
-We can observe that an increase in $s_y$ leads to reduced classifier accuracy for Cifar-10, effectively improving the efficacy of the adversarial attacks.
-A rise in $s_x$, however, increases the accuracy as the generated image closer resembles the original.
+Finally, Tab.~\ref{tab:hyperparameter} shows the robust accuracy and median $\ell_2$ distances across different scale configurations for the CIFAR10 and CIFAR100 datasets.
+We can observe that an increase in $s_\mathbf{y}$ leads to reduced classifier accuracy for CIFAR10, improving the efficacy of the adversarial attacks.
+A rise in $s_\mathbf{x}$, however, increases the accuracy as the generated image closer resembles the original.
 The median $\ell_2$ distance exhibits a similar behavior.
-While a lower $s_y$ yields no difference for both datasets, increasing $s_x$ decreases the median distances for Cifar-10 and Cifar-100.
-In Fig.~\ref{fig:cifar_transformation}, we show examples across various $s_x$ scales on the Cifar-10 dataset.
+While a lower $s_\mathbf{y}$ yields no difference for both datasets, increasing $s_\mathbf{x}$ decreases the median distances for CIFAR10 and CIFAR100.
+In Fig.~\ref{fig:cifar_transformation}, we show examples across various $s_\mathbf{x}$ scales on the CIFAR10 dataset.
 Notably, all scales preserve the image semantics and do not display any observable differences.
+In practice, we iteratively increase the scale $s_\mathbf{y}$ if the attack is not successful.